ibm-cloud-docs/containers/cs_tutorial_rhos.md

 Before you begin, log in to your cluster as an administrator.
 1. Open your OpenShift console at `https://<master_URL>/console`.
 For example, `https://c0.containers.cloud.ibm.com:23652/console`.
-2. Click your profile **IAM#user.name@email.com > Copy Login Command** and paste the copied `oc` login command into your terminal to authenticate via the CLI.
+2. From the OpenShift web console menu bar, click your profile **IAM#user.name@email.com > Copy Login Command** and paste the copied `oc` login command into your terminal to authenticate via the CLI.
 3. Download the admin configuration files for your cluster.
     ```
     ibmcloud ks cluster-config --cluster <cluster_name_or_ID> --admin